caitlintran3/py4eda-work/homework/hw3a-solution.md

 “Add hw3a solution documenting Git workflow and repository structure” is way more useful than “update”.
 It tells me exactly what was added and why.
 If I ever need to find the commit where I documented my workflow, I can search by message.
 Vague messages like “update” don’t help when you’re trying to debug or review history.

 **b)**
-In a multi-week data analysis project, I’d commit whenever I finish a logical chunk of work — like loading data, cleaning it, or building a function.
+In a multiple-week data analysis project, I’d commit whenever I finish a logical chunk of work, such as loading data, cleaning it, or building a function.
 A good unit of work is something that’s complete and testable.
 I wouldn’t commit half-finished code unless I’m saving a checkpoint.
-Clear, focused commits make it easier to track progress and roll back if needed.
+Clear, focused commits make it easier to track progress and come back if needed.

 ---